JohnnyWongSchoolAccount/Sandbox-Hello-World/README.md

 # Sandbox-Hello-World
 ---
-# list of buttons and their functions
+# Buttons and Their Functions
 - Play-Pause:
   - keybind = P, p
   - The Play-Pause button will play the track when paused